'Bharat Jodo Yatra' of Assam Cong concludes | Politics

 - India

-The Assam Congress’ ‘Bharat Jodo Yatra’ concluded on Thursday at Sadiya in the easternmost point of the state after covering a distance of 835 km in the last 45 days.
+The Assam Congress’ ‘Bharat Jodo Yatra’ concluded at Sadiya in the easternmost point of the state after covering a distance of 835 km in the last 45 days.

-Addressing a public rally at Chapakhowa playground, AICC General Secretary Jitendra Singh said that although the long march has come to an end, it is only the start of a ''revolution against the BJP's injustice and iniquity''.
+Addressing a public rally at Chapakhowa playground, AICC General Secretary Jitendra Singh said that although the long march has come to an end on Thursday, it is only the start of a ''revolution against the BJP's injustice and iniquity''.

 The 'Bharat Jodo Yatra' of the state Congress started from Golakganj in Dhubri district on November 1 and passed through 15 districts, nine Lok Sabha constituencies and 51 Assembly seats.